Top: Huon Campground, Lake Hume, Victoria

 Some Final Thoughts:

 Grey Water is not the major issue it is often raised as, much is said in Social Media about the thorny subject of Grey Water retention and so called “Fully Self Contained” camping conditions.
 “Fully Self Contained” should be used as a definition ONLY for those camps which have a legally stated requirement, or a condition imposed by the site owner, for campers to retain all their grey water so that we all understand what is needed when looking for a campsite.
-The reality is that from the listings in Free Range Camping there are currently (2019) significantly less than 250 camps with this requirement (Paid and free) in the whole of Australia.
+The reality is that from the listings in Full Range Camping there are currently (2023) significantly less than 500 camps with this requirement (Paid and free) in the whole of Australia.
 Some camps which started out by having this requirement because they were established under the CMCA guidelines have now dropped the requirement, either to attract more campers, or due to dry conditions.
 Those of us who have lived in areas of severe water restrictions (Brisbane pre 2011 floods for example) will know that many Councils encouraged grey water to be used for the garden and some even subsidised diversion kits.
 We should, however, all be responsible when running our grey water out; scrape food scraps off plates and containers before washing, and it is not difficult to run the grey water hose to gardens, bushes or trees or at least to move the hose around a little; most camping areas will quickly absorb the water and there is no high toxicity in grey water when not held in a tank; any toxicity is eliminated in about 2 hours in sunlight.
 By contrast, grey water kept in a holding tank for 2 days or more is more toxic than the Black Water from your toilet.
 This brings into question the suitability of emptying grey Water tanks into Dump Points which feed into a Septic Tank, especially considering the volume (135 litres from our own van)?

 There are many caravans which do not easily have the capabilities of fitting a grey water tank because they are not designed for that, external containers have become more acceptable but there are, in reality, only minor inconveniences considering the small number of sites where the requirement exists.